This information applies to prospective students with a German university entrance qualification for Master's studies.

-Review of the disciplinary requirements, that is review of admission, admission with provision, or rejection, is the sole responsibility of the examination boards in the faculties.
+Review of the disciplinary requirements, that is review of admission, admission with provisions, or rejection, is the sole responsibility of the examination boards in the faculties.

-The faculties notify the Registrar's Office as soon as possible about the results of the review of disciplinary suitability and issue a preliminary or final process grade using the submitted documents.
-The calculation of the preliminary grade follows the current version of Section 8 Paragraph 4 of the By-Law for Selection Process of Locally Restricted Admission Courses of Study from May 3, 2009.
-If a final grade is available from the Bachelor course of study, this is taken into consideration for the selection decision.
+The preliminary process value is calculated in accordance with the current version of Section 8 Paragraph 4 of the RWTH Aachen Selection Process Regulation for Locally Restricted Admission Courses of Study from May 3, 2009.
+If you submit documentation of your final grade for your Bachelor's course of study, this will be taken into consideration when compiling the application ranking.

-The Faculty of Mathematics, Computer Science, and Natural Sciences has decided that in order for an applicant to be allocated a Master's placement for the molecular and applied biotechnology course of study at RWTH Aachen, they must fulfill the educational background prerequisites stated in the examination ordination and that it will conduct a selection process, in which the final Bachelor's grade is weighted 51 percent and the result of a subject-specific study aptitude test (e-test) is weighted with 49 percent.
+The Faculty of Mathematics, Computer Science, and Natural Sciences has decided that in the allocation process, the final Bachelor's grade is weighted 51 percent and the result of a subject-specific study aptitude test (e-test) is weighted with 49 percent.

 We highly recommend taking the e-test.
 If you don't, you will enter the allocation process with zero points listed as your test result.

 Please note that there are limited number of dates on which the e-test will be offered.
-Information about deadlines, dates, and locations will be available on this page no later than June 1.
+Information about deadlines, dates, and locations will be available on the Department of Biology website no later than June 1.